okzapradhana/jobstreet-scrapper/Readme.md

 4. Create `.env` file at the root directory of this project/repo
 5. Fill `PROJECT_ID` on your `.env` file based on your Google Cloud Platform (GCP) account
 6. Then fill `DATASET_ID` on your `.env` file regarding to what dataset name you want. e.g `blankspace-jobstreet`
+7. Change the `CHROMEDRIVER_PATH` on `config.py` to your chromedriver path after download the file
-7. Setup done!
+8. Setup done!
 Please go straight to [here](#how-to-use-this-tool-after-doing-setup)
 ## How to Use this Tool After Doing Setup?
 Simply run `python main.py` to scrap the data